ambientkit/ambient/plugin/generic/prism/README.md

 	"github.com/josephspurrier/ambient/plugin/prism"
 )

-// Plugins defines the plugins to use in the application.
+// Plugins defines the plugins to use in the app.
 The order does matter. var Plugins = func() *ambient.PluginLoader {
 	return &ambient.PluginLoader{
 		Plugins: []ambient.Plugin{